jasmine/jasmine.github.io/setup/browser.md

 ## ES module support

 If a source, spec, or helper file's name ends in `.mjs`, it will be loaded as an ES module rather than a regular script.
-Note that ES modules are not available in all browsers supported by jasmine-browser.
-Currently, jasmine-browser does not try to determine whether the browser supports ES modules.
-ES modules will silently fail to load in browsers that don't support them.
-Other kinds of load-time errors are detected and reported as suite errors.
+Note that ES modules can only be loaded from other ES modules.
+So if your source files are ES modules, your spec files need to be ES modules too.

 ## Use with Rails